jenizar/sap-ui5-walkthrough/README.md

 Note:

-- jenizar-sapui5-walkthrough is name your apps in the url, example: https://jenizar-sapui5-walkthrough.herokuapp.com
+- jenizar-sapui5-walkthrough is name your apps in the url

-- It automatically open your browser and add /webapp in the end of url. e.g. https://jenizar-sapui5-walkthrough.herokuapp.com/webapp
+- It automatically open your browser and add /webapp in the end of url https://jenizar-sapui5-walkthrough.herokuapp.com/webapp

 - It utilize nodejs buildpack
 -